 Doc’s doesn’t only serve up delectable soul food, but also hosts occasional community-inspiring events and weekend buffets.
 While the salmon cakes and grits are not to be missed, it’s International Waffle Day, meaning the chicken (or fried fish) and waffles are the go-tos.
 Give the waffle iron a break when you get to dessert and hook the kids up with some stick-to-your-ribs banana pudding.

 12 South Orange Ave., South Orange

-If you couldn’t tell by the name, this place’s specialty is waffles, specifically authentic Belgian-style.
-Stick with light and fluffy Brussels style with toppings of your choice, or try the real-deal Liège, made with pearl sugar and famous for its unique sweetness.
+If you couldn’t tell by the name, this place’s specialty is waffles, specifically authentic Belgian-style ones, making it the perfect pit stop for International Waffle Day.
+Stick with the light and fluffy Brussels style with toppings of your choice, or try the real-deal Liège, made with pearl sugar that gives it a famous unique sweetness.
 If you’re going the savory route, stuff a brioche waffle with scrambled eggs, cheese, bacon or other breakfast delights, or embrace your Jersey Italian with the stromboli waffle, made with pizza dough, stuffed with mutz and parmesan and served with a side of marinara.

 123 Plaza Center, Secaucus